 The COVID-19 pandemic has made clear that the digital divide is a persisting problem in our country, and it’s not going to solve itself.
 As libraries and community centers remain closed and social services remain virtual, we have to make digital equity a priority.
 But what does it look like to get our communities active online?
+How do we start connecting the unconnected?

 Recently, CTN’s co-founder and executive director Kami Griffiths presented a free webinar on just this topic.
 The event was hosted by Age Friendly of Santa Clara County as a part of their Digital Inclusion for Older Adults workshop series.
 Kami’s session, “Connecting the Unconnected,” specifically focused on programming in the time of COVID-19.